JakeRevell/between-the-trees/README.md

 - The scene has the following new functions:
   - `add_actor(Actor* actor)`, which adds the given actor to the scene
   - `get_actor(string actor_name)`, which gets the actor if found, or returns `NULL`

-## Changes and additions from the Previous Commits

 ### Audio System
 - Implemented the audio system from the "audio" branch, with some modifications: